 It is not uncommon for nipple sensation to be lost temporarily, often for up to a year before fully returning.
 If it has not restored after a year, you may have lost sensation for the long term.

 There is a lifetime warranty on silicone breast implants.
 If one ruptures within 10 years of surgery, the implant company will give you up to $3500 towards the surgical expense in addition to the implants.
 If you develop a capsular contracture Baker Grade III or IV within 10 years of augmentation, the implant company will replace both implants at no cost.

 In some cases, the scar tissue around an implant contracts to a degree that the implant is altered in shape, called capsular contracture.
 The symptoms of this issue typically appear fairly soon after the implants are placed, most often within two years of the implant surgery.

 The breast implant is then constricted.
 The degree of contracture is rated under what is termed the Baker Grading System, which is as follows:

-If you have experience capsular contracture, Dr. Parker can perform breast revision surgery.
+If you have experience capsular contracture, Dr. Parker can perform excellent results in breast revision surgery.

 A cosmetic surgery is no longer something just for the rich and the famous.
 These days, many women go to plastic surgeons to enhance their looks.
 While new-age, non-surgical treatments like Coolsculpting, Fraxel and Venus freeze are growing popular, traditional cosmetic surgeries still have a lot of takers!
 Plastic surgery procedures like breast augmentation, breast lift, liposuction, tummy tuck have had their fair share of followers for a while now.
 Coming to breast augmentation surgeries, a common question that is asked when someone decides to go under the knife is regarding the cost of the procedure.